-If Proposal 2 is approved by stockholders, our directors will be elected to serve one-year terms, until the earlier of their death, resignation or removal, or until their successors have been elected and qualified.
-In addition, if Proposal 2 is approved by stockholders, our directors may be removed with or without cause by at least two-thirds of the voting power of our outstanding shares of capital stock entitled to vote generally in the election of directors, voting together as a single class.
+If both Proposal 2 and Proposal 3 are approved by stockholders, our directors will be elected to serve one-year terms, until the earlier of their death, resignation or removal, or until their successors have been elected and qualified.
+In addition, if both Proposal 2 and Proposal 3 are approved by stockholders, our directors may be removed with or without cause by at least two-thirds of the voting power of our outstanding shares of capital stock entitled to vote generally in the election of directors, voting together as a single class.
 In any case, vacancies and newly-created directorships on the Board may be filled by the remaining directors.